 6) Do you offer free touch ups within the first little while?

 No not everyone requires a touch up.
 When you purchase a Brows or Liner service, all additional touch ups are $200 within 12 months from the service date.
 For our other services the prices will vary on the treatment area.

 The healing process for everyone is different, depending on your body and health.
 Some people will heal faster than others, some people will have swelling, and some people won’t.
 It’s as individual as you are, and the healing process takes on average 10-14 days, but could be less or more depending on your body’s healing rate.
 You basically will not get them wet and limit anything in your life during this time that will cause you to sweat.

 No touching… that’s how you will get and infection.
 Only washed hand with soap for 30 second can touch your new work and this is just to apply the after care.

-– No soaking in water.
-So no showers at all costs, we recommend bathing until your work has healed any moisture will retard the healing and cause the pigment to all out.
+No soaking in water.
+This means no showers at all costs, we recommend bathing until your work has healed any moisture will retard the healing and cause the pigment to all out.

 9) Will the colour change over time?